Universal Credit payments for children and childcare

 If you have a third or subsequent child by multiple birth after 6 April 2017, you will be able to get the child element for all but one of those children.

-For further information go to Two Child limit
+For further information go to: Universal Credit: two child limit

 Adopted

-You can get an extra amount of Universal Credit for any child you adopt through the Health and Social Care Trust.
+You can get an extra amount of Universal Credit for any child you adopt through the Health and Social Care Trust (HSCT).
 This extra amount will usually apply from the date you became responsible for the adopted child.

-Children living with family, friends or non-parental caring arrangements
+Children living with family, friends or in caring arrangements

 If you have an informal arrangement in place you may still get a child element.
 You and your social worker must fill in Form IC1NI(IS) and return it to the Department for Communities Exceptions Team.